5 MIN READ

 Gray Leaf Spot

-Figure 3.
-Bacterial leaf streak on left with wavy lined edged lesions, compared to gray leaf spot on right with straight edged lesions.
+Bacterial leaf streak on left with wavy lined edged lesions, compared to gray leaf spot on right with straight-edged lesions.
 Image courtesy of Emmanuel Byamukama, South Dakota State University.

 Figure 3.
-Bacterial leaf streak on top with wavy lined edged lesions, compared to gray leaf spot on bottom with straight edged lesions.
+Bacterial leaf streak on left with wavy lined edged lesions, compared to gray leaf spot on right with straight-edged lesions.
 Image courtesy of Emmanuel Byamukama, South Dakota State University.

 Bacterial leaf streak lesion